FBI e mail

-(with video below) There are still people who fall victim to the FBI e-mail/notification aka James B. Comey scam, which has a few variations:
+(with video below) There are still people who fall victim to the FBI e-mail/notification aka James B. Comey scam, which has a few variations.
+Lately, criminals also used the name of the new FBI Director, Christopher A. Wray.
+Let's take a look.

 Scenario 1.
 Scammers pose themselves as FBI agents (or Interpol representatives) informing you that they tracked your computer and caught you visiting illegal websites.
 The scam notification might come via e-mail or a pop-up on your screen.
 You “get away” with only a small fine, which has to be paid by credit card or from your bank account.